Celebrating Easter in Sardinia in these traditional villages.

 5. Santu Lussurgiu

 What to do in Santu Lussurgiu.
-A beautiful countryside surrounds this small town of just over 2000 people.
-The Sos Molinos waterfalls are located few miles from the village and deserve the whole excursion – not exactly comfortable – to reach them.
-Discovering them in spring is the best: a small paradise hidden in the wildest Sardinia
+A beautiful landscape surrounds this small town of just over 2000 inhabitants.
+The waterfalls of Sos Molinos are only a few kilometres away from the village and are worth the whole – not very comfortable – trip to reach them.
+The best time to discover them is in spring: a small paradise hidden in the wildest area of Sardinia.

 Where to stay.
-Something unique sleeping in the boutique Hotel: Antica Dimora del Gruccione with a internal lovely garden.
+Something unique sleeping in the boutique Hotel Antica Dimora del Gruccione with a internal lovely garden.
 The old palace has rustic rooms and a restaurant to taste traditional sardinian food.
-From 100€
+From 100€ per night.